bitensam/another-weather-app/README.md

 ## **<span style="color:yellow">3.
 Step - Connect with api<span>**

 Another challenge was connecting to the Visual Crossing Weather API.
 By passing the location data from the Form component to the useWeather hook, I was able to query the API.
 One of the required query parameters was the location itself.
-I used the documentation on the RapidApi portal to connect to the API, retrieve the data and access the appropriate "location" array.
+I saved the location value as a constant "searchLocation".
+Then I used the documentation on the RapidApi portal to connect to the API, retrieve the data and access the appropriate "location" array.
 So far I have saved the data in the constant "date".
 **tbc.**